Have you ever heard of art therapy?

 There are millions of jokes out there.
 Everyone says they have a great one.
 What's the funniest one?

-What is the weirdest cure for hiccups you have ever heard?
+What is the most Romantic line you have ever heard or said?